ShengXue97/youzu-flask/README.md

 ## 2 Home Tab functions
 ### 2.1 Uploadfile
 User clicked Choose PDF File or dropped files into the dotted box area.
 The user’s files will be saved under /ReactPDF folder.
 If a custom page is defined, PyPDF2 is used to truncate the pdf file.
 After this, the file is saved under the same folder.
 The MainV10 script is started using a new thread, while returning success to React.
-React will then call Stream(method below).
+React will then call Stream(method below in Section 2.6).

 ### 2.2 Pushfile
 User clicked Process PDF in one or more files in the pdf table.
 The appropriate directory where the pdfs are stored will be indicated, which is under /datassd in Azure, and under /pdfs in the developer’s local drive.
 What happens after is similar to Uploadfile.
 Custom page range selection is taken into account, and MainV10 script will be called.
-React will then call Stream(method below).
+React will then call Stream(method below in Section 2.6).

 ### 2.3 Getpdfpages
 User either uploaded or pushed a file, and selected to use custom pdf page range.
 This method is used to feedback to React the number of pages this pdf has, allowing the user to select a range from this pdf page range given.